amarula/dyndesign/README.rst

 Dyndesign is a toolkit that gives developers the ultimate flexibility in dynamically designing class structures.

-Here are examples of DynDesign's powerful tools in action.
+Here is an overview of DynDesign's tools.

-* Dynamically build a class using selected Building Options:
+* Dynamically build a class by adding parent and component classes to a Base class, based on selected Building Options:

 .. code:: python